SorinaHamidifar/TitanWorks/README.md

 Main entry point for IdeaForge.
 """

-from core import workshop, durability new technolog
+from core import workshop, durability new techno

 def run():